Endrick: Senior career

 Endrick was selected for the Brazil national team for the first time on 6 November 2023, to participate in the 2026 World Cup qualifiers against Colombia and Argentina.
 He became the youngest male player to secure a senior call-up since Ronaldo in 1994.
 On his debut against Colombia, he became the fourth all-time youngest player, and youngest in 57 years, to make his debut for Brazil.
 His side fell to a 2–1 defeat at the Estadio Metropolitano Roberto Meléndez as Colombia achieved their first qualifier victory over Brazil in their history.

 Endrick scored his first goal for Brazil in a friendly against England at Wembley Stadium on 23 March 2024, making him the youngest player to score for club or country at the ground.
 He scored his second goal for his nation three days later in a 3–3 draw to Spain.
 On 10 May, he was called up for Brazil to participate in the 2024 Copa América.
 After three sub appearances in the group stage, he made his first start for Brazil, replacing Vinícius Júnior who was suspended, in a quarter-final defeat to Uruguay.
 Endrick completed one pass during the match, from kick-off, as his side lost 4–2 in the penalty shoot-out.

+On 18 May 2026, Endrick was named to Brazil's 26-man squad for the 2026 FIFA World Cup.
+He made his first World Cup appearance on 19 June 2026 against Haiti at Philadelphia Stadium in a group stage match, replacing Matheus Cunha as a substitute.